Frayna/Frayna/README.md

 ### Hi there, I'm Frayna 👋

-I'm currently building this md profile, so don't take to much care about it for now 😉

 ### Skillset :

 | Front-end : | Back-end : | ORM/Database : | Others : |